What Are Whales Doing With UnitedHealth Group - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on UnitedHealth Group.
+Someone with a lot of money to spend has taken a bearish stance on UnitedHealth Group UNH.

-Looking at options history for UnitedHealth Group UNH we detected 14 strange trades.

 What's The Price Target?